yoonsejong/pybongbong/README.md

 ## Terms of Usage
 * MIT license for the python scripts.
 Free for education and research purposes.
 * Please feel free to adopt to your AI/ML/PR classes.
 I am very happy to hear any of your feedback and/or bug report in adopting this.
+You can find sample programming assignments in [hw_sample.zip](https://github.com/yoonsejong/pybongbong/blob/master/hw_sample.zip).
 * I declare no copyright on the art (including image files inside data/ directory and game design information in game_data.py).
 They belong to the original author (Lee T.K.).

 ## Known Bugs